-Participants will carry small rocks chipped from a boulder placed outside RUA RED Arts Centre, and carry them along the Dublin Mountain Way to make a cairn at the foot of Kippure.
+Participants carried small rocks chipped from a boulder placed outside RUA RED Arts Centre, and carried them along the Dublin Mountain Way to make a cairn at the foot of Kippure.
 Connecting city with mountains, and people with each other, the project is about walking and talking.
-On the walks you may meet with local experts or take part in small events to mark the seasons.
-Stories of the walks will be retold in sound and pictures at the end of the project, which may take a year.
+On the walks participants met with local experts and took part in small events to mark the seasons.
+Stories of the walks were retold in sound and pictures at the end of the project, which took place over a year.

 Ciarán Taylor is artistic director of Carpet Theatre.
 He studied directing at the University of Kent at Canterbury, and devising at Ecole Jacques Lecoq, Paris.